-FBI Director James Comey has worked for some organizations that have donated to or partnered with the Clinton Foundation.
+Former FBI Director James Comey worked for some organizations that donated to or partnered with the Clinton Foundation.

-There's no proof that Comey directly benefited from any of his employers' relationships with the Clinton Foundation.
+No proof has been offered that Comey directly benefited from any of his employers' relationships with the Clinton Foundation.

 On 10 September 2016, the Breitbart web site posted a story delineating a set of alleged financial ties between FBI Director James Comey and presidential candidate Hillary Clinton, whom the Bureau had investigated for using a private server to handle sensitive e-mails in her capacity as secretary of state.
 Federal prosecutors ultimately declined to file charges, which has inspired accusations of bias on the part of Comey.